ocaml/opam/README.md

 NOTE: You'll still need GNU make.

-## Bug tracker
+## Bug Tracker

-Have a bug or a feature request ?
+Have a bug or a feature request?
 Please open an issue on [our bug-tracker](https://github.com/ocaml/opam/issues).
-Please search for existing issues before posting, and include the output of `opam config report` and any details that may help track down the issue.
+Please search for existing issues before posting and include the output of `opam config report` and any details that may help track down the issue.

 ## Documentation